Abbas Gharabaghi: Background and career

-Gharabaghi was of Azeri origin.
+Born in Tabriz, Gharabaghi was of Azerbaijani origin.

+In August 1964, Gharabaghi was appointed commander of the Gorgan Infantry Division and in September 1967, he was appointed commander of the 1st Guards Division.
+In October 1968, he became the Chief of Staff of the Ground Forces and held this position until May 1972.
+He was promoted to the rank of lieutenant general on March 10 of the same year.
+From May 1972 to October 1973, Gharabaghi was the deputy commander of the Ground Forces, but due to a disagreement between him and General Gholam Ali Oveissi, who was the commander of the Ground Forces at the time, he was dismissed from his position and appointed as the commander of the Western Corps in Kermanshah.

 He served as the gendarmerie commander until 1979.
-When intensive protests broke out in 1978, both Hassan Toufanian and Amir Hossein Rabii intended to carry out a coup to stabilize the turmoil in the country.
-Their idea was not backed by other senior military officials, including General Abbas Gharabaghi.
+When the Iranian Revolution broke out in 1978, both Hassan Toufanian and Amir Hossein Rabii planned to carry out a coup to stabilize the turmoil in the country.
+However, the idea failed as it was not backed by other senior military officials, including Gharabaghi.

-He was appointed chief of staff of the Iranian Armed Forces on 7 January 1979.
-His role was to support the Shah until the Shah left Iran, and then to support the civilian government the Shah left behind led by Prime Minister Shapour Bakhtiar.
-However, after much strife on the streets of Tehran and elsewhere, on 11 February 1979 Gharabaghi, along with 22 other senior military leaders, withdrew support of Bakhtiar, thus tacitly supporting the revolutionary Islamic Republic.
+Gharabaghi was appointed chief of staff of the Iranian Armed Forces on 7 January 1979.
+His job entailed defending the monarchy until the Shah left Iran and then supporting the new civilian government led by Shapour Bakhtiar.
+However, on 11 February 1979, after much strife on the streets of Tehran and elsewhere, Gharabaghi and with twenty-two other senior military leaders withdrew support of Bakhtiar, thus tacitly giving approval to the revolutionary Islamic Republic.

 Gharabaghi was then assigned as a prosecutor to the Islamic Revolutionary Court, which ordered the killing of many senior Iranian officials who served under the Shah.
 However, as a result of tensions in Azerbaijan, in 1979 Gharabaghi's relations with Ayatollah Khomeini became tense and he fled from Tehran.
 The revolutionary authorities sought him, but did not manage to arrest him.

-In December 1979, the exiled Shah argued that the meeting in January 1978 between General Robert Huyser, who was deputy commander-in-chief of the U.S. forces in Europe, and Mehdi Bazargan, who would serve as the prime minister under Ayatollah Khomeini, was organized by Abbas Gharabaghi.
-He further claimed that Gharabaghi was a traitor.
+In December 1979, a report outlined the exiled Shah's belief that the covert meetings earlier in January of that year between U.S. General Robert E. Huyser and Khomeini representative Mehdi Bazargan were organized by Gharabaghi.
+He further accused Gharabaghi of being a traitor.